Tane10/dexory_assessment/README.md

 # File Upload and Comparison Web Application

+**NOTE: Requires Go version 1.23 or higher**

 ## Overview

 This web application allows users to upload CSV or JSON files and compare the contents of the uploaded files.
-It provides a user-friendly interface for selecting files, viewing reports, and downloading results.
+It provides an intuitive interface for selecting files, viewing comparison reports, and downloading the results.

 ## Features

-- **File Upload**: Users can upload CSV or JSON files.
+- **File Upload**: Upload CSV or JSON files for comparison.
-- **File Comparison**: After uploading, users can select files to compare.
+- **File Comparison**: Select files to compare after uploading.
-- **Report Generation**: The application generates a comparison report based on the uploaded files.
+- **Report Generation**: Generates a detailed comparison report based on the file contents.
-- **User Interface**: A clean and simple UI built with HTML, CSS, and Bootstrap for responsive design.
+- **User Interface**: Built with HTML, CSS, and Bootstrap.
-- **Scrollable Table**: Reports are displayed in a scrollable table format for easy viewing.
+- **Report Interface**: Reports are displayed in an easy-to-read table format.

 ## Technologies Used

-- Go (Golang) for the backend server
+- **Backend**: Go (Golang)
-- HTML, CSS, Bootstrap for the frontend
+- **Frontend**: HTML, CSS, Bootstrap
-- JavaScript for asynchronous requests
+- **JavaScript**: For asynchronous requests
-- JSON and CSV formats for data storage and exchange
+- **Data Formats**: JSON and CSV

 ## Installation